n3ur0mancer/forstler-iot/README.md

 ### The individual sensor codes

-In the directory _individual-sensors_ you will find the singled-out codes for the different sensors, in case you want to test your snesors indiviudally.
+In the directory _sensors_ you will find the singled-out codes for the different sensors, in case you want to test your snesors indiviudally.